 Click HERE to check out the new Utah College and Career Readiness Parent Tool Kit!!

-Counselors meet individually with every 10th grade student in November or December to introduce themselves as well as to get to know your students’ goals for school and the future.
-The PLAN test (ACT practice test) is administered to all 10th grade students in September.
+Counselors meet individually with 10th grade students in November or December to introduce themselves as well as to get to know your students’ goals for school and the future.
+The Pre-ACT test (ACT practice test) is administered to all 10th grade students in September.
 Counselors deliver curriculum in career classes to ensure students know graduation requirements, how to check grades and progress toward graduation as well as how to be successful in high school.
 We also work on college and career readiness with sophomores.
 Students utilize the Utah Futures program to complete a work values inventory and explore careers to begin building a portfolio for use throughout high school.
-Counselors conduct 10th grade round table discussions in February.
-Parents are invited to attend and learn about PLAN test results, Utah Scholars Curriculum and how to be ready for college, scholarships, advanced class options and registration for the next year.
+Counselors conduct 10th grade round table discussions in March.
+Parents are invited to attend and learn about Pre-ACT test results, Utah Scholars Curriculum and how to be ready for college, scholarships, advanced class options and registration for the next year.

-For seniors, counselors start the PCCR process with curriculum in classrooms during the month of September.
-The curriculum centers on what students need to be doing right away in the college application process and scholarship searches as well as important upcoming dates and deadlines.
-Counselors spend the months of September and October meeting individually with all seniors assisting them with any and all of their post secondary planning as well as checking credits for progress towards graduation.
+For seniors, counselors spend the months of September and October meeting individually with all seniors assisting them with any and all of their post secondary planning as well as checking credits for progress towards graduation.
+Counselors discuss what students need to be doing right away in the college application process and scholarship searches as well as important upcoming dates and deadlines.
 Some important activities offered to seniors are; College Day, Take ACTION Night, Paying for College Night and FAFSA Completion Night.